 The historical hurdy-gurdy is a mechanical kind of fiddle that creates an ‘eternal’ sound made by the rosined wheel (attached to a handle) rotating along strings by a crank, which, similar to the bagpipe, is accompanied by a humming drone.

 Buyer’s Guide – Key Considerations

-Let’s cut to the chase.
-These are not cheap instruments.
-If you’re looking for something affordable, these things are going to burn a hole in your wallet.
-It’s not uncommon to spend $2000 upwards for a new one – the ‘full monty’ model sold by Altarwind (see below) sells for a whopping $4495.
+How much is a hurdy gurdy?
+Well put it this way, they are not cheap instruments.
+It’s not uncommon to spend $2000 or more for a new one – the ‘full monty’ model sold by Altarwind (see below) sells for a whopping $4495.